redis/redis-doc/topics/sentinel-clients.md

 * Automatic configuration of clients via Sentinel.
 * Improved safety of Redis Sentinel automatic failover.

-For details about how Redis Sentinel works, please check the [Redis Documentation](/topics/sentinel), as this document only contains informations needed for Redis client developers, and it is expected that readers are familiar with the way Redis Sentinel works.
+For details about how Redis Sentinel works, please check the [Redis Documentation](/topics/sentinel), as this document only contains information needed for Redis client developers, and it is expected that readers are familiar with the way Redis Sentinel works.

 Redis service discovery via Sentinel
 ===